eberban/eberban/books/tour/src/logic/sentences.md

 __pa__ allows the speaker to make an assertion.
 It is followed by a wrapped 0-ary predicate, thus creating existential variables for all arguments of the predicate.

+If the first sentence of a text is an assertion than the initial __pa__ can be omitted.

+> Until now we gave translations for chaining only.
+From now on we'll consider
+> above omition and exemples as complete sentences.

 ## Context update (pae)